Do you think your friend or family member is perhaps carrying a knife?

 There are also trained professionals who can offer confidential help, advice and counselling support for you and your child.
 Encourage your child to speak to Childline on 0800 1111 if you feel you are unable to give them the help they might need.

 People might carry a knife or become involved in crime for many different reasons, and there isn’t one specific thing or issue that is solely responsible.
 However, we know that violence and knife crime are often the results of other issues such as drug dealing, organised crime and gang culture.

-Sometime people involved in crime will take advantage of young people and manipulate them into doing things they wouldn’t normally do such as helping to sell drugs, carrying weapons or stealing for example, all of which put young people at risk.
+Sometimes people involved in crime will take advantage of young people and manipulate them into doing things they wouldn’t normally do such as helping to sell drugs, carrying weapons or stealing for example, all of which put young people at risk.

 The tactics that these people use are clever, and someone might not understand they are being used or “groomed” to start doing things that could put them at risk.
 We know that most people want to feel that they are liked and part of a group.

 Gangs and criminals use tactics that make young people feel that they will be looked after, or that they will gain respect or money.
-They promise of protection, buy gifts such as trainers or phones or lend them money.
+They promise protection, buy gifts such as trainers or phones or lend them money.
 But this means the young person is then in their debt and will owe them favours – such as carrying weapons or selling drugs.
 They have no problem with making money by putting a young person at risk.

-Knowing the signs to spot can mean that you can help a friend before it’s too late – before they either get hurt or do something that they ending up regretting and getting into serious trouble.
+Knowing the signs to spot can mean that you can help a friend before it’s too late – before they either get hurt or do something that they end up regretting and getting into serious trouble.
 We know that some young people have made split decisions in the heat of the moment that have unfortunately changed their lives for ever.
 Find out more information about the signs to spot.

 Who else can I talk to?

 If you are worried and want help to keep either a young person or yourself safe, you can contact the following organisations: